kennethhuang7/SupaScrapeR/README.md

 **Step 1: Download the App**
 1. Go to [our releases page](https://github.com/yourusername/supascraper/releases)
 2. Look for the newest version at the top
-3. Click on `SupaScrapeR-macOS.zip` to download it
+3. Click on `SupaScrapeR-(whichever version you want)-macOS.zip` to download it
 4. Wait for the download to finish

 **Step 2: Install the App**
 1. Find the downloaded file (usually in Downloads)
-2. Double-click `SupaScrapeR-macOS.zip` to unzip it
+2. Double-click `SupaScrapeR-(whichever version you want)-macOS.zip` to unzip it
 3. Drag `SupaScrapeR.app` to your Applications folder

 **Step 3: First Time Running (Important!)**